kayak23/LibUThread/REPORT.md

 **void uthread_block():**
 This function sets the status data member of the current thread's TCB to T_BLOCKED and then yields its processor time.
+	These test cases perform possible scenario sush as enqueueing and dequeueing many threads within a loop, or modifying the values of the queue with`1queue_iterate()`.
 **void uthread_unblock(struct uthread_tcb*):**
 This function sets the status data member of the TCB pointed to by the sole parameter to T_READY.